 A Method to Find Your Own Bra Size

-Some things in a woman’s life can be confusing, and an example is the bra size which to many women is very mysterious.
-This is one measurement that is misunderstood by most women, resulting in tops and dresses not looking good, squashed and irritated breasts, and complete style disasters.
+Things in women’s life can be confusing.
+An example is the bra size, which to many women is a myth.
+It is one measurement that is misunderstood by most women, resulting in tops and dresses not looking good, squashed and irritated breasts, and complete style disasters.
 Wearing a wrong size bra can put you in unpleasant circumstances you wouldn’t ever dream of experiencing.

 Why women wear the wrong size bra is a simple reason: they do not know what bra size really means, and they do not know how to go about finding what it is.
 Some of us women are comfortable getting a “professional fit”.
-That is, we visit a lingerie store and have the experts take our measurement that results in our bra size.
-However, still many women do not feel comfortable doing this.
-So, in my aim to help, I list down a step by step, easy and quick guide to a private and personal bra fitting.
+That is, we visit a lingerie store and have the experts take our measurements to calculate our bra size.
+However, still many women don't feel comfortable doing this.
+So, we list below a step by step, easy and quick guide to a private and personal bra fitting.

-Let us list down first the items needed to do this task.
 You will need a tape measure for obvious reason.
-You will need a mirror where you should stand so you can see what you are doing and that you are doing it right.
-Prepare also a paper and pen, for you to use in recording down the measurements.
+You will also need a mirror where you can stand in front to see what you are doing and you are doing it right.
+Prepare also a paper and pen, for you to record your measurements.

-The first step involves taking your band size by measuring underneath your boobs.
-Stand before your mirror holding a tape measure.
+Firstly, take your band size by measuring underneath your boobs.
+Stand before the mirror holding a tape measure.
 Start at the middle front under your bust, then pass the tape measure behind the back up to the front.
-The resulting measurement is your band size.
-You may want to put it on paper if you are not good at remembering things: Band size = 34 inches (for example only).
+The measurement indicates your band size.
+You may want to put it on paper if you are not good at remembering things: Band measurement = 34 inches (for example only).

-The second step is finding your cup size.
-You need to do 3 things here.
-First put the tape measure up to your armpits to measure above the boobs.
-Record it down as: Above breast level = 36 inches.
-Two, take your breast measurement at nipple level; move the tape measure down to your nipples and write it down also: Nipple level: 38 inches.
-Three, subtract the “above breast level” measurement from the “nipple level” and there you got it – the cup size.
-The difference in measurement corresponds to a letter of the alphabet.
+Secondly, find your cup size.
+You need to do three things here.
+1): put the tape measure up to your armpits to measure above the boobs.
+Record it down as: above breast level = 36 inches.
+2): take your breast measurement at nipple level.
+Move the tape measure down to your nipples and write it down as nipple level: 38 inches.
+3): subtract the “above breast level” measurement from the “nipple level”, and you get the cup size.
+The difference in measurements corresponds to a letter of the alphabet.
 If the difference is 0 to ½”, your cup is AA; if it is 1”, it’s cup A, and so on.
 In the examples above, there’s a 2” difference, which translates to a B cup.
-Couple it to your band size which is 34”, and you get your bra size = 34B.
+Couple it to your band measurement of 34”, and you get your bra size of 34B.

-In buying a bra, make sure you know your accurate size.
+When buying a bra, make sure you know your accurate size.
 Always remember that every bra is constructed by different manufacturers, in different fabrics and styles.
-No two bras have the same fitting, with no regards to the number on the tag.
-The fact is, your bra size should be changing with every brand name and style.
+No two bras have the same fitting, regardless of the numbers on the tag.
+The brutal fact is: your bra size should be changing with every brand name and style.